 In 1994, the Arizona softball team won an NCAA Women's College World Series title under head coach Mike Candrea.

-In 1994, the University of Arizona men's basketball team reached the Final Four of the NCAA tournament.
+In 1994, the Wildcats reached the Final Four of the NCAA tournament.

 In 1995, the Arizona softball team appeared in the NCAA National Championship.

-In 1996, the Arizona Health Sciences Library was built on the Health Sciences Center on the north end of campus and in Phoenix on the Phoenix Biomedical Campus.
-It serves multiple colleges and health professionals.
+In 1996, the Arizona Health Sciences Library was built and is on the Health Sciences Center on the north end of campus and in Phoenix on the Phoenix Biomedical Campus.

 In 1996, the Arizona softball team won an NCAA Women's College World Series title under head coach Mike Candrea.

-Eugene Edgerson played on the 1997 and 2001 Final Four squads.
+Eugene Edgerson played on the 1997 and 2001 Final Four squads, and spent some of his professional careers as one of the Harlem Globetrotters.

 In 1997, the Arizona softball team won an NCAA Women's College World Series title under head coach Mike Candrea.